GoktugCanik/game-recommendation-agent/README.md

 ## About Project
+This was assigned to me as a school project.
 The project’s backbone integrates a RAG (Retrieval-Augmented Generation) architecture with a ReAct (Reasoning + Acting) agent loop.
 The system is not just a text generator—it acts as a reasoning engine that can query external tools (APIs and local databases) to make informed decisions.
 Core Model: llama-3.1-8b-instant

 Agent Workflow: Instead of answering directly, the model follows a Thought-Action-Observation loop.